Colombia Partnership

 Engagement with the government of Colombia began in 2017, when the development team provided support for the design, preparation, and implementation of international renewable energy auction mechanisms to develop large-scale solar and wind energy resources and assign long-term power purchase contracts.

 In February 2019, Colombia carried out its reliability auction and in October 2019, its first solar and wind power procurement auction.
-The two auctions resulted in a total of 2.5 gigawatts of new solar and wind projects to be in operation by 2023, which will allow the government of Colombia to surpass its initial goal.
-The government of Colombia then announced it would increase its goal of increasing the share of solar and wind integration to 20% by 2030.
-As such, the government of Colombia is considering and developing supportive policies, regulations, programs, and initiatives to successfully meet their renewable energy targets.
+The two auctions resulted in a total of 2.5 gigawatts of new solar and wind projects in operation in 2023, which allows the government of Colombia to surpass its initial goal.

 Colombia's Power Sector Transformation Videos